laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Screen hang timer.
-  Track completed hangs.
-  Do i display the hold edge somehow?
-  It's obvious imo for premade boards, not for custom ones.
-  => go to landscape mode and get rid of the timer.
+  => go to landscape mode and get rid of the timer and try to display edge info Track completed hangs.

 - Total duration format + recalc (it's off).